 Enjoy waterfront views as you dine on the shores of South Lake Union (a 4-minute drive from Level South Lake Union).
 Enjoy USDA prime steaks as well as traditional steakhouse favorites with an award-winning wine list while taking in the stunning views of the lake, Gasworks Park and Queen Anne.
 Learn more.

-Although the city isn’t known for it’s bagel scene, Pinehurst’s Jewish deli and bakery represents a strong part of the renaissance.
+Although the city isn’t known for its bagel scene, Pinehurst’s Jewish deli and bakery represent a strong part of the renaissance.
 Zylberschtein’s offers comfort food and nostalgia, from their house-made breads and bagels to their cured meats and pickles, which make a perfect addition for a weekend brunch from the comfort of your suite (about a 15-minute drive from Level South Lake Union.
-As with any popular deli and bakery, make sure to visit close to opening hours to avoid long lines and sell outs of popular items.
-The deli also is famous for their bagel club, a monthly bagel subscription that can be delivered or picked up locally.
+As with any popular deli and bakery, make sure to visit close to opening hours to avoid long lines and sellouts of popular items.
+The deli also is famous for its bagel club, a monthly bagel subscription that can be delivered or picked up locally.

 Capitol Hill’s vegan restaurant from celebrated chef Makini Howell is absolutely magnificent and presents a drool worthy menu (even for carnivores).
 Favorites include Mac & Yease (a mac’ n’ cheese spin) and the Buffalo Cauliflower bites, served with vegan ranch.
 Learn more.

 Soak up some Seattle sun (from a rooftop bar)